tmpfs/prism/README.md

 Which will automatically define and create the `headerStyle` and `bodyStyle` properties for your component.
 The `propTypes` for the child style objects are automatically declared as we know ahead of time they should have the same property type as `style`.

-The immediate benefit is that you can now define style rules using dot notation for the child components which will be automatically be resolved as default styles.
+The immediate benefit is that you can now define style rules using dot notation for the child components which will automatically be resolved as default styles.

 ```javascript
 'Panel.Header': {